 My school marks started to drop.
 I didn’t really care.
 I wasn’t studying or putting any effort into my schoolwork because I was using marijuana during the week and party drugs on the weekends.
 My parents had resigned themselves to my drug use, thinking that it was “just a phase”.
 They knew I was using drugs and told me that as long as I didn’t deal them and managed to keep my using “safe” they would not try to stop me.
 Not everybody who experiments with drugs develops drug addiction, so I guess they were just hoping I was one of the lucky ones who don’t.

-When I was 17 I began to realize that I was using drugs just to avoid the withdrawal symptoms that would start if I stopped.
-I didn’t realize that these were one of the characteristics of drug addiction.
+When I was 17 I began to realise that I was using drugs just to avoid the withdrawal symptoms that would start if I stopped.
+I didn’t realise that these were one of the characteristics of drug addiction.
 I had of course noticed that I was using more – I used to boast to my friends how much I used.
-Only now do I know that tolerance, or needing to use more drugs to get the same level of high, is just another of the drug addiction symptoms.
+Only now do I know that tolerance or needing to use more drugs to get the same level of high, is just another of the drug addiction symptoms.

 If you’re ready to take a step into recovery from drug addiction please contact the intake coordinators at We Do Recover.
 They will help you find the rehab centre that will best meet your individual needs.